vromero/mule-module-hamcrest/README.md

-This module provides a library of specialized [Hamcrest](http://code.google.com/p/hamcrest/) matchers to match rules against MuleMessages, MuleEvents and others.
+This module provides a library of specialized [Hamcrest](http://code.google.com/p/hamcrest/) matchers to match rules against MuleMessages.

 # Hamcrest
 > [Hamcrest](http://code.google.com/p/hamcrest/) is a framework for writing matcher objects allowing 'match' rules to be defined declaratively.
 There are a number of situations where matchers are invaluble, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used.